ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 ### Multi-factor Authentication (MFA)

-[Multi-factor Authentication (MFA)](https://en.wikipedia.org/wiki/Multi-factor_authentication) (also referred to as Two-Factor Authentication or '2FA') provides meaningful addition security around login and access controls.
+[Multi-factor Authentication (MFA)](https://en.wikipedia.org/wiki/Multi-factor_authentication) provides extra security for login and access controls.
+MFA is also referred to as Two-Factor Authentication or 2FA.

-MFA can also be used within systems for priviledged or important step confirmation (for example, the user must enter their MFA code when deleting a record).
+Additionally, use MFA in systems for privileged or important step confirmation.
+For example, the user must enter their MFA code when deleting a record.

+Follow the [NCSC guidance][ncscmfa] for enabling MFA.

-[Time-based One-Time Password Algorithm (TOTP)](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm) or hardware and software tokens are preferred over SMS.
+Use [Time-based One-Time Password Algorithm (TOTP)](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm) or hardware and software tokens.
+Avoid SMS or email messages containing one-time login codes.

-Systems must offer MFA to users where available.
-Systems should require the use of MFA where the user experience supports the implementation (for example, MFA codes sent by SMS are not suitable if mobile devices are not permitted into the room/building in which the user resides).
+Systems must offer MFA alternatives to users where they are available.
+For example, MFA codes sent by SMS are not suitable if mobile devices are not allowed in the room or building.

 ### Extra measures